Glenn Sutko

-Glenn Edward Sutko (born May 9, 1968) is a former Major League Baseball catcher from Atlanta, Georgia who played for the Cincinnati Reds.
+Glenn Edward Sutko (born May 9, 1968) is an American former Major League Baseball catcher who played for the Cincinnati Reds.
 His major league career lasted only eleven games spread throughout the 1990 and 1991 seasons.
 He was drafted by the Reds in the 45th round of the 1987 amateur draft.
 He made his major league debut on October 3, 1990, against the Houston Astros and went 0-1.
 He played his last major league game the following year on July 17.